TamsinHuggins/exercises-git/README.md

 ## git add

-To start tracking greetings.txt, you use the `git add` command, which stages the file, preparing it to be included in the next commit.
+To start tracking greetings.txt, you use the `git add` command.

 ```
 git add greetings.txt
 git status
 ```

-File is added to the staging area.
+This adds greetings.txt to the staging area.

 ![alt text](image-5.png)